1962 United States Senate election in Florida

 The 1962 United States Senate election in Florida took place on November 6, 1962.
 Incumbent Democratic Senator George Smathers won re-election to a third term.
+As of 2023, this is the last time that a winning United States Senate candidate carried all counties in Florida for the Class 3 Senate seat from Florida and the last time that a winning United States Senate candidate carried all counties in Florida for a Senate seat from Florida until 1994.

 Primary elections

 Primary elections were held on May 8, 1962.